Maskey71098/Classifaction-ML/README.md

 Euclidean distance = sqrt[(x_2 - x_1)^2 + (y_2 - y_1)^2]
 ```
 Step 3: Among the k neighbors, count the number of data points in each category.
 Step 4: Assign the new data point to the category where you counted the most neighbors.

-### **Steps Involved**
-1. Importing the libraries.
-2. Importing the dataset.
-3. Splitting the dataset to training and testing sets.
-4. Feature Scaling.
-5. Training the Knn classification model on training set.
-6. Predicting a new result.
-7. Predicting the test result.
-8. Making the confusion matrix.
-9. Visualizing the training set results.
-10. Visualizing the testing set results.

  ### **Observation**